Neuroinclusive Practice™

 To make progress in this area it is essential for organisations to understand the following:

-• The range of potential workplace-related challenges.
-Including Stigma, prejudice, misconceptions.
+• The range of potential workplace-related challenges, including stigma, prejudice and misconceptions

-• The process of support – is it recognised, publicised, as providing support is not often seen as a priority (until there is some kind of litigation).
+• The process of support – is it recognised and publicised?
+Providing support is not often seen as a priority (until there is some kind of litigation)

 • Why ‘accessible’ workplace processes are essential and how to implement best practice